Hacking with Swift — Learning Project 36 Crashy Plane

 Just below the touchesBegan method, implement the didBegin(_:) contact method which performs the following things:

-5. Now, if either of the two contact body’s nodes are the player, it checks if there is an SKEmitterNode with the file named “PlayerExplosion” and stores it in a constant.
-It then sets its position on the player’s position and adds it as a child.
+SKEmitterNodewith the file named “PlayerExplosion” and stores it in a constant.
+It then sets its position on the player’s position and adds it as a child. - Always in this

 Background music with SKAudioNode, an intro, plus game over